How to Understand Your Credit Score

-When you apply for a credit card, a loan, or insurance, lenders will check your credit score to help them decide whether to offer you credit.
+When you apply for a credit card, a personal loan, or insurance, lenders will check your credit score to help them decide whether to offer you credit.
 One of the first steps to building good credit starts with understanding credit scores, how they are determined, and why they matter.

 Your credit score is a number, typically ranging from 300 to 850.
 It is calculated by credit scoring models such as FICO and VantageScore using credit information reported about you by lenders, banks and other financial institutions to the three main credit bureaus—Experian, Equifax, and Transunion.
 Your score can also be calculated by industry-specific proprietary scoring models.

 Your credit score can impact your ability to get a loan, a credit card, rent an apartment, and get a mortgage or auto insurance.
-You credit score also has an impact on the interest rate lenders will offer you.
+Your credit score also has an impact on the interest rate lenders will offer you.
 For example, a FICO score of 350 is considered low (very unlikely to repay), while a FICO score of 850 is considered high (very likely to repay).

 To break it down even further, the median FICO credit score range is 670 to 739, scores from 740 to 799 are considered very good, and anything above 800 is exceptional.
 The higher your credit score, the more likely lenders will offer you better loan terms and interest rates.